 Fresh fruit platters are the best kind of dessert for summer evenings, with berries, melons, and other fruits at their peak.
 They can also be the main feature of a light brunch served with muffins or other baked goods.
 Here, quantities are given just as a guideline — they aren’t as important as arrangement—and of course, the fruit should be ripe and luscious.
 Vary the kind of fruit used according to what’s available.
-Photo by Hannah Kaminsky of Bittersweet.
+Photo by Hannah Kaminsky.

 - 1 cup blueberries or blackberries

 - Cantaloupe (about 1 medium), peeled and cut into wedges

 - Honeydew (about ½ medium) or watermelon, peeled and cut into wedges

 - 1 or 2 medium papayas and/or mangos, peeled and sliced, or 4 sliced peaches or nectarines, sliced

 - Vanilla, lemon, or pineapple nondairy yogurt (coconut or other), optional

 - Arrange a few overlapping slices of the melons on a large platter.

 - Arrange a few slices of papaya, mango, peaches or nectarines, and kiwifruits.